peterisza/mobilecg/README.md

-vMobilECG II
+MobilECG II
 ===========

 MobilECG II is an open source clinical grade Holter ECG.
 For more information, please visit http://mobilecg.hu.

 NOTE: this is only a preliminary release.
 It contains known bugs, but its main structure will remain the same.
 There is no stable branch yet.
 Development occours on master.
-When a stable software will be released, it will be split to separate stable and development branches.
+When a stable software is released, it will be split to separate stable and development branches.

 Directory structure
 -------------------